banool/auslan_dictionary/assets/advisories.md

 END===
 START===
 DATE===2024-03-04
-## Please update!
+## Community Lists!

+You'll notice on the lists page there are now two tabs, one for your own lists and a new tab for community lists.
+These predefined lists are defined based on the categories defined on the Auslan Signbank website.
+This was a much requested feature, enjoy!!

+P.S.
 You might be reading this because the app failed to start.
-If so, you are on an old version of the app.
-Please head to the App Store or Play Store and update to fix this issue.
-Apologies!
+If not, please ignore, but if so, you are on an old version of the app.
+Please head to the App Store or Play Store and update the app to fix this issue.
+Apologies, this one slipped through my testing!
 END===